Resources -> PID Controllers:

 Believe it or not, there are no adhered to industry standards that define how a PID controller should work, what algorithm it uses and what the various configurable constants should be called.

-The result is that you can upgrade a PID controller to a new model or manufacturer, copy the exact P, I and D settings over, and end up with a completely out-of-control process.
+The result is that you can upgrade a controller to a new model or manufacturer, copy the exact P, I and D settings over, and end up with a completely out-of-control process.

 We live in a world where all vendors implement the PID control algorithm with different degrees of simplicity and functionality.